ydamit/planckster-docs/docs/concepts/scrapers.md

 ```

-### Augmentation and Utility Functions
+### Augmentation

--   **Augmenting Data**: You can enhance the scraped messages by integrating data from other sources.
+-   **Augmenting Data**: The scraped messages can be enhanced by integrating data from other sources.
 For instance:

     ``` python
     def augment_telegram(client, message, filter):